Whatever Happened to Our Imagination?

 Without really knowing it, we’ve made creativity into such a big deal it overwhelms us.

 This is why many of us struggle to be creative because it’s expected to be something that we can just turn on like a tap.
-But as well know, it doesn’t work like that.
+But as we all know, it doesn’t work like that.

 If you ever watch a child play, their minds seem to run at a million miles an hour, consistently looking for the next stimuli and creating new games from the most basic items.
 I’m sure you’ve probably all heard parents complain that they may as well have bought their children a cardboard box than new toys.
 Well, this is the creative psychology that we all have deep inside of us.